Yamaha YM2612: Yamaha YM3438

 The YM3438, a.k.a.
 OPN2C, is a modified CMOS version of the YM2612, commonly used in Sega's arcade system boards as well as being used in Fujitsu's FM Towns Marty.
 This version has an improved built-in DAC that significantly reduces the presence of crossover distortion from the original chip with a higher signal-to-noise ratio than the YM2612.
 It is not a direct, drop-in replacement for the YM2612 however, as the sound outputs have higher impedance.

 Yamaha YMF276

 The YMF276, a.k.a.
 OPN2L, is a low-powered version of the YM3438, used in later models of Fujitsu's FM Towns series (particularly the FM Towns II models), which came in a much smaller physical 24-pin SOP package.
 Unlike the YM2612 and YM3438, the YMF276 requires an external DAC chip like most other Yamaha FM chips.
-This could be the YM3433B external DAC chip (as used in the FM Towns II models) or other equivalent DAC chips.
-As such, it does not produce significant crossover distortion as with the YM2612/YM3438 chips due to it using an external DAC chip.
+In this case, an equivalent external DAC chip such as the YM3433B (as used in the FM Towns II models) is used.
+Because of this, it does not produce significant crossover distortion as with the YM2612/YM3438 chips due to the use of an external DAC chip.